1995 Zapatista Crisis: The military site

+Peace Talks Decree

 On March 10, 1995, President Ernesto Zedillo and Secretary of the Interior Esteban Moctezuma signed the Presidential Decree for the Dialog, the Reconciliation, and a peace with dignity in Chiapas Law.
 It was discussed and approved by the Mexican Congress.

 Restoration of the peace talks

-On the night of 3 April 1995 at 8:55 pm, the Secretary of Interior, Lic.
-Esteban Moctezuma sent Luis Maldonado to deliver a letter to representatives of the Zapatista Army of National Liberation.
+On the night of 3 April 1995 at 8:55 pm, the Secretary of Interior, Esteban Moctezuma sent Luis Maldonado to deliver a letter to representatives of the Zapatista Army of National Liberation.
 The letter expressed the Secretary of Interior's commitment to a political path to resolve the conflict.

 In contrast to many other talks—with broad media exposure, strong security measures, and great ceremony—Maldonado decided on secret talks, alone, without any disruptive security measures.
 He went to the Lacandon Jungle to meet with Marcos; the secret negotiations took place in Prado Pacayal, Chiapas, and were witnessed by Cuauhtémoc Cárdenas Batel.
 Marcos and Maldonado established parameters and a location for the peace dialogue between the parties.
 Secret negotiations to restart the dialog between the Zapatista Army of National Liberation and the Mexican government were initiated.
 These negotiations took place to establish parameters and base for the peace dialog between the parties.
 After several days of unfruitful negotiations, it was very early in the morning nonstop into the next day without reaching any specific agreements.
 In a strategically calculated move, Luis Maldonado proposed a definitive suspension of hostilities and distention measures always proportionally higher to the Mexican government to the Zapatista Army of National Liberation.
 On his way out, Luis Maldonado said:

 "If you do not accept this, it will be regretted not having made the installation of the formal dialog in the time established by the Peace Talks Law".

 Marcos took this as a direct threat, so he did no longer reply.

 The Subcomandante Marcos gave a message to the Witness of Honor Cuauhtémoc Cárdenas Batel:You have been witness to the fact that we have not threatened or assaulted these people, they have been respected in their person, property, their liberty, and life.
 You have witnessed that the Zapatista Army of National Liberation has a word and has honor; you have also been witness to our willingness to engage in dialog.
 Thank you for taking the trouble to come all the way down here and have contributed with your effort to a peaceful settlement of the conflict; we hope that you will continue contributing in this effort to avoid war and you and your family continue accepting to be witnesses of honor in this dialog and negotiation process.Finally, he asked the witness of honor to accompany Secretary Moctezuma negotiator Luis Maldonado in his way out, all the way to Ocosingo, to verify they are leaving well and unharmed.
 (April 7, 1995, meeting ended at 4:00 a.m.)